 At Walker Marketing, we don’t just talk about thought leadership—we practice it.
-You’re invited to read our blogs and compare your thoughts with ours.
+You’re invited to read our blogs and compare your thoughts on marketing and public relations with ours.
 We welcome your comments and questions.

 Walker Marketing has long recognized the critical role tourism plays in economic development.
 This is why we’re excited for the 2014 World Tourism Day theme

 Tourism organizations can use content marketing to boost lead generation and visitor spending.
 But many attempts fail due to lack of strategy and measurable objectives.

 The big trend in the health care industry is patient-centered care, and strategic growth now relies heavily on providing the best experience for the patient.
 However, simply stating that the patient is your company’s primary goal is not enough